flutter/packages/packages/go_router_builder/README.md

 void _tap() => context.go('/author/a42'); // error: `a42` is not an `int`
 ```

-Since Dart is a statically typed language, we'd love to have mistakes get caught
+Dart's type system allows mistakes to be caught at compile-time instead of
-at compile-time instead of waiting until run-time.
-The goal of the routing is to
+run-time.
+The goal of the routing is to provide a way to define the required and
-provide a way to define the required and optional parameters that a specific
+optional parameters that a specific route consumes and to use code generation to
-route consumes and to use code generation to take out the drudgery of writing a
+take out the drudgery of writing a bunch of `go`, `push` and `location`
-bunch of `go`, `push` and `location` boilerplate code implementations ourselves.
+boilerplate code implementations ourselves.

 ## Defining a route